Symphony No. 23 (Michael Haydn)

 Michael Haydn's Symphony No. 23 in D major, Perger 43, Sherman 22, Sherman-adjusted 23, MH 287, is believed to have been written in Salzburg around 1779.
-It was attributed to Wolfgang Amadeus Mozart in Ludwig von Köchel's original catalog as K. 291.
+This symphony was incorrectly attributed to Wolfgang Amadeus Mozart by Ludwig von Köchel with the number K. 291, on the basis of a fragment of manuscript which Mozart copied, apparently to help him study the fugue form of the final movement.

 Scored for 2 oboes, 2 bassoons, 2 horns and strings, in three movements: